thecrownprinceofhell/SoS/README.md

 Note: The initial conditions for dopamine and inhibition are automatically calculated using the `get_y0` function.

-## Citation

-If you use this code or simulation in your work, please consider citing the source or providing appropriate acknowledgment.

 ---

 *This code provides a comprehensive yet concise implementation of a dopamine transmission model with reward-based learning.
 The simulation and visualization enable insights into how dopamine levels respond to reward signals and inhibitory influences.
 Feel free to experiment with different parameters and scenarios to gain a deeper understanding of the system's dynamics.*